 Two serious problems that are directly associated with teenage depression and anxiety are suicidal thinking (or behavior), and substance abuse.
 Suicide is the third leading cause of death among adolescents and young adults aged 15 to 24, and we know that most kids who commit suicide have been suffering from a psychiatric illness.
 Especially at risk are teenagers who hide their depression and anxiety from parents and friends.
 That's why it's important to be alert to signs of these disorders—withdrawal, changes in school performance, eating habits, sleeping patterns, things she enjoys doing—even when teenagers aren't forthcoming about how they feel.
 Similarly, the majority of teenagers who develop substance abuse problems also have a psychiatric disorder, including, most commonly, anxiety or depression, which is another important reason to get treatment in a timely way.

 Two other problems associated with teenage girls—that is, occurring with greater frequency in girls than boys—are eating disorders and self injury, or cutting.
 While both of these can overlap with depression, the common assumption that they're caused by depression is not borne out by research.
-They have different etiologies and reasons for being.
 Girls who have eating disorders often show no signs of depression; indeed, they are often very high-functioning, competitive girls who have a distorted body image, but not the symptoms of depression.
 Similarly, self-injurious behavior is a kind of dysfunctional coping mechanism kids get into to alleviate emotional pain, or numbness they've developed as a result of that pain.
 It can occur with, and be complicated by, a mood disorder, but isn't thought to be a result of the latter.
 Antidepressants, the medication of choice for mood disorders, don't usually alleviate eating disorders or cutting, which receive different kinds of treatment.

 Treatments for anxiety and depression